gamblevore/speedie/Documentation/isms.md

         if self
             return .state & s

+the `isnt` operator is automatically defined as being the opposite of `is`.
+So as long as you define `syntax is`...  then both the `is` and `isnt` operators are enabled for you!

 Speedie checks the first param, and assumes we want a constant within `ListViewState`.
 And the `ListViewState` datatype, has some flags defined:

     datatype ListViewState (uint16)